NoamMeshoomar/itoys-ecommerce/README.md

 iToys is an online store that selling toys for kids with Accounts, Categories, Cart & PayPal payment method.

-Built with React & Node.js!
+Built with React, Redux, Node.js, Express, MongoDB!